tsgates/arch-wiki-markdown/wiki/Enhancing_Arch_Linux_Stability.md

 Do this from a text editor by first saving the file to a backup copy before making any alterations; or execute the following command:

-    cp config config.bak
+    cp config config~

-Using .bak will ensure there is a readily distinguishable human-made backup conf file if pacman creates a .pacnew, .pacsave, or .pacorig file using the active config file.
+Using ~ will ensure there is a readily distinguishable human-made backup conf file if pacman creates a .pacnew, .pacsave, or .pacorig file using the active config file.

 etckeeper can help dealing with config files.
 It keeps the whole /etc directory in a version control.

-Regularly backup the /etc, /home, /srv, and /var directories
+Regularly back up the /etc, /home, /srv, and /var directories

-Since /etc, /home, /srv and /var directories contain important system files and configs, it is advisable to keep backup of these folders on a regular interval.
-The following is a simple guide line on how to go about it.
+Since /etc, /home, /srv and /var directories contain important system files and configs, it is advisable to make backups of these folders at regular intervals.
+The following is a simple guide on how to go about it.

--   /etc: Backup the /etc directory by executing the following command as root or as a cronjob:
+-   /etc: Back up the /etc directory by executing the following command as root or as a cronjob:

     tar -cjf /path/to/chosen/directory/etc-backup.tar.bz2 /etc